lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 > A function is a relation between a set of inputs and a set of permissible outputs with the property
 > that each input is related to exactly one output.

 Note: This mathematical definition (as well as the other ones in this article) is more than just "the definition".
-It will be our precise *specification*, which we'll us to guide and validate our implementation.
+It will be our precise *specification*, which we'll use to guide and validate our implementation.

 So how do functions look in a programming language?
 First things first, we need those input and output *sets* for our functions to operate on.